fabmob/standard-covoiturage/standard-covoiturage_specification.md

 This specifications provides 2 flows for implementing an initial booking transaction :

 - Integrated booking by API : the initial booking is handled by an API exchange between MaaS platforms and operators.
 Users stay on their original application, without having to switch to another.
-- Delegated booking by Deeplink : booking is handled by switching applications, with a deeplink to access directly to the right page on the carpooling operator application.
+- Delegated booking by deep link : booking is handled by switching applications, with a deep link to access directly to the right page on the carpooling operator application.

 These 2 flows share a common syntax for operations after the initial booking occurs.
-Integrated booking by API can still leverage deeplink information to access the operator's application while Delegated booking by deeplink uses API endpoints to provide information of the evolution of the booking process to the MaaS platform.
+Integrated booking by API can still leverage deep link information to access the operator's application while Delegated booking by deep link uses API endpoints to provide information of the evolution of the booking process to the MaaS platform.

 MaaS platforms and carpooling operators MUST support at least one of these 2 flows if they implement booking.